burninc0de/kk-star-cache-fix/README.md

-## kk-star-cache-fix
 This is a little script to fix "kk Star Ratings Plugin" functionality when using cache and "Unique voting".

 ## The problem:
 When using Wordpress Caching Plugins, Cloudflare, etc. the rating functionality of this plugin breaks, either not allowing new people to vote or allowing people to vote multiple times.
+If you still want to offer people to vote on posts/products while using extensive page caching this can be a real problem.

 ## The solution:
 This script.